IETF-TEAS-WG/actn-poi/README.md

 ## Scope

-This repository is to facilitate the work on the Applicability Statement of ACTN to POI propose to [IETF TEAS](https://datatracker.ietf.org/wg/teas/documents/) WG
+This repository is to facilitate the work on the [IETF TEAS](https://datatracker.ietf.org/wg/teas/documents/) WG Internet-Draft, "[Applicability of Abstraction and Control of Traffic Engineered Networks (ACTN) to Packet Optical Integration (POI)](https://datatracker.ietf.org/doc/draft-ietf-teas-actn-poi-applicability/)".

-The datatracker information for this draft is avilable at: https://datatracker.ietf.org/doc/draft-ietf-teas-actn-poi-applicability/

 ## Abstract